I'm often contacted by prospective clients who ask me for a quote

 It's actually quite rare to need this level of service - most players

 defects are repaired.
 All the spring are removed and replaced, and

 All corks and felts are replaced along with all the pads.

-Smaller woodwind will come in at about £250, saxes etc. will start
+Smaller woodwinds will come in at about £400 - saxes etc.

 So, that basically represents the five main levels of service.

 To a large degree there's always an element of 'mix-and-match' between